 1. Background to the management catchment summary 3

 2. The Lleyn and Eryri Management Catchment 4

 3. Current Status of the water environment 7

 4. The main challenges 9

-5. Objectives and measures 11
+5. Objectives and measures .10

-6. What next?
-17

-7 Water Watch Wales 17
+6. Water Watch Wales .19

 1. Background to the management catchment summary